pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 # Overview

 - Instructions for Pyhack camp we hold twice in a year
-- Assumption: to have the pension all to ourselves
+- We have pension all to ourselves

 # Venue & Equipments

 ## Internet

-- The pension uses B Flet's Hikari.
+- The pension has B Flet's Hikari internet.
-- WiFi (Password to be notified at the venue)
+- WiFi is available (Password to be notified at the venue)

 ## Dining Room on the 1st Floor